Aspirin+clopidogrel

 Disease/Condition Glossary

 A blood clot is a clump or aggregation of blood that changes from a liquid to a gel-like state.
 Clotting is a natural process that prevents you from losing too much blood in an accident, trauma, surgery or cut.
-When a clot forms inside the veins, it won’t always dissolve on its own and can become even life-threatening situation.
+When a clot forms inside the veins, it won’t always dissolve on its own and can become an even life-threatening situation.

-Stroke: When our brain does not get sufficient oxygen and blood supply, it starts dying within a few minutes leading to a heart attack or stroke.
+Stroke: When our brain does not get sufficient oxygen and blood supply, it starts dying within a few minutes, leading to a heart attack or stroke.

 Heart attack: It occurs when a blood clot blocks the blood flow to the heart.
 This blockage of arteries is most often an accumulation of fat, cholesterol and other substances, which form a plaque in the arteries that feed the heart (coronary arteries).
 During a heart attack (myocardial infarction), the blood supply which nourishes the heart with oxygen is cut off.
 This causes the heart muscle to die.
 Signs of a heart attack include chest pain, upper body pain, sweating, nausea, fatigue and trouble breathing.